An inverse theorem on sets with rich additive structure modulo primes: Introduction

 \subsection{Future Directions and Questions}

-Here, we discuss a few problems worth considering as potential future directions to take this work in. \begin{enumerate}
+Here, we discuss a few problems worth considering as potential future directions. \begin{enumerate}

-\item The first thing worth asking is whether the conclusion in Theorem \ref{thm:inverseGAP} can be enhanced so that $S$ is efficiently contained in the GAP, rather than a large subset $S'$ of $S$.
+\item The first thing worth asking is whether the conclusion in Theorems \ref{thm:inverseGAP} and \ref{thm:inverseGAPsamerank} can be simultaneously enhanced so that $S$ is efficiently contained in a GAP of rank at most $r$.
 Perhaps there are constructions showing that this is not always possible.

-\item Is it possible to prove much better bounds on the rank of the GAP containing $S'$ or $S$ as well as the density of $S'$ (or $S$) inside this GAP?
-Perhaps drastically better bounds are possible to prove.

-\item Let us assume that the conclusion of Theorem \ref{thm:inverseGAP} can be enhanced, to where $S$ is efficiently contained in a GAP.
-As mentioned below that theorem statement, this is somewhat counterintuitive, since one would expect the rank of the GAP containing $S$ should {\it expand} as one adds more and more primes to the sieving process.
+\item Suppose the answer to the above question is positive.
+This is somewhat counterintuitive, since one would expect the rank of the GAP containing $S$ should {\it expand} as one adds more and more primes to the sieving process.
 Could there perhaps be interesting uses of this phenomenon?
 For example, perhaps certain search algorithms can be improved.
 Imagine, for example, a search process where at each step we pass to a subset of previous numbers that mod $p$ are in a given arithmetic progression, then eventually search over some residual set.
 If the arithmetic complexity of that residual set is low (e.g., the GAP has low rank), then it should make it easier to search through it.

-\item We have a strong result for sets $S$ when $R_p$ has length at most $p^{1/2-\varepsilon}$; and then we know that the specific structure we prove cannot continue to hold once $R_p$ is about $p^{1/2}$.
-However, it still may be true that $S$ has some very precise structure -- like maybe it is a GAP -- when all the $R_p$ satisfy $|R_p| < p^{2/3}$, say.
-And presumably this continues, all the way up to $|R_p| < p^{1-\eps}$.
-Though, it seems the proof will have to get more and more complicated the larger $R_p$ is, unless of course we settle for an approximate structure like in Theorems \ref{thm:energy} and \ref{thm:inverseGAP}.
-Perhaps it turns out to be the case that $S$ is a GAP of rank $d-1$ when $|R_p| < p^{1-1/d-o(1)}$.
+\item We have a strong result for sets $S$ when $R_p$ has length at most $p^{1/2-\varepsilon}$, showing that $S$ is an arithmetic progression; and then we know that this does not continue to hold once $R_p$ is about $p^{1/2}$ (though, if we assume a little extra structure, as is done in Theorem \ref{thm:AP1/2}, we {\it can} deduce that $S$ is an arithmetic progression even when the $|R_p| > p^{1/2}$).
+However, it may still be true that $S$ has some very precise structure.
+Perhaps it turns out to be the case that $S$ is approximately a convex progression of rank at most $r-1$ when $|R_p| < p^{1-1/r-o(1)}$; see Section~\ref{sec:2.3} for further discussions.
 What is the true structure in these cases?